sudheermuthyala/EKS/03-Kubernets-Fundamentals/01-Pod/README.md

 kubectl logs <pod-name>
 kubectl logs my-first-pod

-# stream pod logs with -f option and access application logs
+# stream pod logs with -f option and access application to see logs

 ```